woobe/collaborative_blog_posts/2014_09_R_H2O_Domino.md

 as encouraging me to push the boundaries.
 Especially [Arno Candel](https://twitter.com/ArnoCandel) who gave me some very specific advice on fine-tuning ```h2o.deeplearning``` and other functions.

 I hope you find this post useful.
-If you decide to give this a R + H2O + Domino combination a try but have questions regarding the set up, feel free to [email](mailto:jofai.chow@gmail.com) / [tweet](https://twitter.com/matlabulous) me as well as the Domino and Oxdata team.
+If you decide to give this R + H2O + Domino combination a try but have questions regarding the set up, feel free to [email](mailto:jofai.chow@gmail.com) / [tweet](https://twitter.com/matlabulous) me as well as the Domino and Oxdata team.
 I know your questions and feedback will